...help you check your website and tell you exactly how to rank higher?

 And because the anchor text in Google’s point of view, acts like a description to the linked content itself.

-Now my article will be more relevant to “anchor text” in search engine’s eyes.
+Now my article will be more relevant to the keyword “anchor text” in search engine’s eyes.

-Like an exact match, partial match anchor text uses keywords related to the linked content.
+Like an exact match, partial match anchor text in SEO uses keywords related to the linked content.

 There is, however, some difference.